ZAMBIA & ZIMBABWE: SOUTH LUANGWA & VICTORIA FALLS

 Visa requirements differ from country to country and, on occasion, are subject to change with no warning.

-The team at Machaba Blue will always do what we can to provide accurate and helpful information pertaining to visas, however we cannot be held responsible if a traveller is refused entry to any country due to not complying with its visa requirements.
-For peace of mind, we recommend you check visa regulations with the embassy, high commission, or consulate of the countries you are travelling to.
+The team at Africa Photo Safaris will always do what we can to provide accurate and helpful information pertaining to visas, however we cannot be held responsible for compliance with visa requirements as this is the client's sole responsibility.
+For peace of mind, we recommend you check visa regulations with the embassy, high commission, or consulate of the countries you are traveling to.

 ZIMBABWE